algermissen/cassandra-ruby-queue/README.md

 Can we not get Cassandra to queue the little things for us?
 The goal of this project is to explore the possibilities and limitations.

+*Update*: This design has spawned an [email thread](http://mail-archives.apache.org/mod_mbox/cassandra-user/201410.mbox/%3c73336ABA-90FD-4821-8501-ACC8A6E4ED52@nordsc.com%3e) on the Cassandra mailing list where it has been pointed out that the Netflix approach by which this project is inspired, has several problems and that the design not sufficiently solves the tombstones problem.

 # Distributing the Workload

 Given that queing implies some form of ordering, it is clear that the